 Baskets (large or small):

 Then, use baskets to hold several small things in groups.
 The larger the bin, the heavier it will be, so stick with smaller manageable-sized containers.
-Some popular bins on wire shelves are wicker, acrylic, plastic, and wire baskets.
+Some popular bins on wire shelves (Affiliate Link) are wicker, acrylic, plastic, and wire baskets.
 They all work well.

 Here are some additional tips to help you keep your pantry organized.